299

 IN CONTEXT

-The majority of pollution in oceanic and marine locations is the result of point sources of industrial wastewater, sewage, and offshore oil operations, while non-point sources are primarily agricultural runoff, air pollution, and maritime transportation.
+Most of the pollution in oceanic and marine locations is the result of point sources of industrial wastewater, sewage, and offshore oil operations, while nonpoint sources are primarily agricultural runoff, air pollution, and maritime transportation.

 3. Historical Examples of Water Pollution